vtomlin1/Portfolio/README.md

 The other course that I took was **SQL for Data Science**.
 I learned the basics of SQL and simple quieries.
 I have worked with a sample database called the Chinook database to extract data and transform the data into a table that displays relevant data to answer many example questions.

+## Extra-Curricular
+---
+- I was a member of math club at UC Davis.
+I attended some workshops and math challenges within teams.
+- I attended many workshops at HackDavis in 2023 to explore many different programming languages such as HTML, Javascript, and React.
+Worked with a small team to follow different workshops for a whole week.
+- I participated in hacking weeks in Major Hacking League and attended many data workshops.
+Mostly exploring data science and machine learning algorithms.
 ## Projects
 ---
 ### SQL Sakila